-Based on our planned operations, we expect our cash and cash equivalents, together with the net proceeds from our Series E convertible preferred stock financing and from this offering, will be sufficient to fund our operating expenses for at least the 12 months following the date of this offering.
+Based on our planned operations, we expect our cash and cash equivalents, together with available borrowings under our revolving line of credit and the net proceeds from this offering, will be sufficient to fund our operating expenses for at least the 12 months following the date of this offering.
 To the extent that we need additional capital to continue to fund our operations, we intend to obtain such capital by entering into partnerships or through public or private equity offerings or debt financings, credit or loan facilities or a combination of one or more of these funding sources.
-We may also seek additional financing opportunistically.
-We may be unable to raise additional funds on favorable terms, or at all.
+We may not be able to raise additional funds on favorable terms, or at all.
 Our failure to raise additional capital if needed would have a negative impact on our financial condition and our ability to execute our business plan.

 Our expected future capital requirements depend on many factors including expansion of our product portfolio and the timing and extent of spending on sales and marketing and the development of our technology.
+We may need additional funding to finance our operations, but additional funds may not be available to us on acceptable terms on a timely basis, if at all.
+We may seek funds through borrowings or financings, including private or public equity or debt offerings.
 If we raise additional funds by issuing equity securities, our stockholders will experience dilution.
 Any future debt financing into which we enter may impose upon us additional covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, repurchase our common stock, make certain investments and engage in certain merger, consolidation or asset sale transactions.
 Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
+If we are unable to raise additional capital or generate sufficient cash from operations to adequately finance our operations, we will need to curtail planned activities to reduce costs, which will likely harm our ability to execute on our business plan.